|

 We have been working on a number of studies that

-studies have taken us to many distant places, including Another important study is the 3rd
+Another important study is the 3rd

 Edition of our series of studies on gas flow measurement.